-HEALTH HAZARD (continued): 1 (continued) Materials with an LD50 for acute dermal toxicity greater than 1000 mg/kg but less than or equal to 2000 mg/kg.
-Materials that slightly to moderately irritate the respiratory tract, eyes and skin.
-Materials with an LD50 for acute oral toxicity greater than 500 mg/kg but less than or equal to 2000 mg/kg.
-2 Materials that, under emergency conditions, can cause temporary incapacitation or residual injury.
-Gases with an LC50 for acute inhalation toxicity greater than 3,000 ppm but less than or equal to 5,000 ppm.
-Any liquid whose saturated vapor concentration at 20°C (68°F) is equal to or greater than one-fifth its LC{50} for acute inhalation toxicity, if its LC{50} is less than or equal to 5000 ppm and that does not meet the criteria for either degree of hazard 3 or degree of hazard 4.
-Dusts and mists with an LC ${50}$ for acute inhalation toxicity greater than 2 mg/L but less than or equal to 10 mg/L. Materials with an LD ${50}$ for acute dermal toxicity greater than 200 mg/kg but less than or equal to 1000 mg/kg.
+HEALTH HAZARD (continued): 2 (continued): Dusts and mists with an LC50 for acute inhalation toxicity greater than 2 mg/L but less than or equal to 10 mg/L. Materials with an LD50 for acute dermal toxicity greater than 200 mg/kg but less than or equal to 1000 mg/kg.
 Compressed liquefied gases with boiling points between -30°C (-22°F) and -55°C (-66.5°F) that cause severe tissue damage, depending on duration of exposure.
 Materials that are respiratory irritants.
 Materials that cause severe, but reversible irritation to the eyes or are lachrymators.
 Materials that are primary skin irritants or sensitizers.
 Materials whose LD50 for acute oral toxicity is greater than 50 mg/kg but less than or equal to 500 mg/kg.
 3 Materials that, under emergency conditions, can cause serious or permanent injury.
 Gases with an LC50 for acute inhalation toxicity greater than 1,000 ppm but less than or equal to 3,000 ppm.
-Any liquid whose saturated vapor concentration at 20°C (68°F) is equal to or greater its LC50 for acute inhalation toxicity, if its LC50 is less than or equal to 3000 ppm and that does not meet the criteria for degree of hazard 4.
+Any liquid whose saturated vapor concentration at 20°C (68°F) is equal to or greater its LC ${50}$ for acute inhalation toxicity, if its LC ${50}$ is less than or equal to 3000 ppm and that does not meet the criteria for degree of hazard 4.
 Dusts and mists with an LC50 for acute inhalation toxicity greater than 0.5 mg/L but less than or equal to 2 mg/L. Materials with an LD50 for acute dermal toxicity greater than 40 mg/kg but less than or equal to 200 mg/kg.
 Materials that are corrosive to the respiratory tract.
 Materials that are corrosive to the eyes or cause irreversible corneal opacity.
 Materials corrosive to the skin.
 Cryogenic gases that cause frostbite and irreversible tissue damage.
 Compressed liquefied gases with boiling points below -55°C (-66.5°F) that cause frostbite and irreversible tissue damage.
-Materials with an LD{50} for acute oral toxicity greater than 5 mg/kg but less than or equal to 50 mg/kg.
+Materials with an LD50 for acute oral toxicity greater than 5 mg/kg but less than or equal to 50 mg/kg.
 4 Materials that, under emergency conditions, can be lethal.
-Gases with an mg/kg.
-4 Materials that, under emergency communities, can be lethal.
 Gases with an LC50 for acute inhalation toxicity less than or equal to 1,000 ppm.
-Any liquid whose saturated vapor concentration at 20°C (68°F) is equal to or greater than ten times its LC50 for acute inhalation toxicity, if its LC50 is less than or equal to 1000 ppm.
-Dusts and mists whose LC{50} for acute inhalation toxicity is less than or equal to $0.5\ \text{mg/L}$.
-Materials whose LD{50} for acute dermal toxicity is less than or equal to 40mg/kg.
+Any liquid whose saturated vapor concentration at 20°C (68°F) is equal to or greater than ten times its LC ${50}$ for acute inhalation toxicity, if its LC ${50}$ is less than or equal to 1000 ppm.
+Dusts and mists whose LC50 for acute inhalation toxicity is less than or equal to 0.5 mg/L. Materials whose LD50 for acute dermal toxicity is less than or equal to 40 mg/kg.
 Materials whose LD50 for acute oral toxicity is less than or equal to 5 mg/kg.